AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

   }
 ]
 ```
-Copy from the { before the name, to the second } after your last stat.
+Then copy from the { before "name", to the second } after your last stat.
 Paste into the corresponding preset category, in this case consumables, and PR.